 - 1. CAQH application is current and available for downloading, including name, current mailing address; - 2.
 Current valid license, registration or certificate required in order for the professional provider to practice; - 3.
 History of any revocation, suspension, probationary status or other disciplinary action regarding provider's license, registration or certificate; - 4.
-Clinical privileges at a hospital, as applicable; - 5.
-Valid Drug Enforcement Agency (DEA) and Controlled Substance certificate/registration in the state of practice (when applicable); - 6.
+Clinical privileges at a hospital or coverage arrangement through other network provider or hospitalist group; - 5.
+Valid Drug Enforcement Agency (DEA) and Controlled Substance certificate/registration in the state of practice (when applicable DEA and CSR are not required for providers whose scope of practice does not require prescribing of narcotics); - 6.
 Evidence of board certification if the professional provider states that he/she is board certified; - 7.
 Evidence of malpractice/professional liability insurance; - 8.
 History of professional liability claims and description of any settlements or judgements paid to a claimant in connection with professional liability claim.

-Additional Documentation required by Neighborhood for review:
+Additional documentation required by Neighborhood for review:

-- Completed PA questionnaire - Job duties (applicable to PA and CRNA) - Attestation for providers working at Urgent Care facilities (as applicable) - Work history for past 5 years by including a CV and/or provided on the CAQH application (gap in work history 6 months or greater must be explained) - Copy of current CLIA certificate (if applicable) - Onsite visit (when applicable)
+- Attestation for providers working at Urgent Care facilities (as applicable) - Work history for past 5 years by including a CV and/or provided on the CAQH application (gap in work history 6 months or greater must be explained) - Copy of current CLIA certificate (if applicable) - Onsite visit (when applicable)